 Parents considering divorce or separation must make decisions that will affect their children for a lifetime.
-COVID restrictions may have a profound impact on these decisions for the near future.
 Parental decisions include a placement schedule, how to manage holidays, and how to navigate future issues such as significant others.

 Each family is different, and each set of parents may choose different approaches to help them come to these decisions.
 Couples can have these discussions on their own, get support and guidance from a neutral child specialist mediator, do a collaborative out-of-court team process, or take their disputes to court for a judge to make decisions for them.
 Reaching a mutual decision is best given that parents’ ability to work together and manage conflict is the main predictor of how their children will adjust to divorce and separation.